saint-lascivious/dnsproxy-config/README.md

 sudo wget https://raw.githubusercontent.com/saint-lascivious/dnsproxy-config/master/etc/dnsproxy/upstream.conf -P /etc/dnsproxy
 ```

 This arrangement better suits many servers and custom upstreams.
-You'll want to edit these lists to suit your requirements, you can add as many or as few servers as you like.
+You'll want to edit these files to suit your requirements, you can add as many or as few servers as you like.

 * Change Pi-hole dnsmasq listening port